rpicard/explore-flask/source/forms.rst

 that we might want to give a more context-specific name.

 This sign-in form can do a few of things for us.
-It can secure our app against CSRF vulnerabilites, validate user input and render the appropriate markup for whatever fields we define for it.
+It can secure our app against CSRF vulnerabilities, validate user input and render the appropriate markup for whatever fields we define for it.

 CSRF Protection and validation